Safety is a big concern to everyone on the road.

 2. Know your blind spots

-Visibility is paramount for truck driver safety and preventing road collisions.
+Visibility is paramount for fleet driver safety and preventing road collisions.
 Especially when operating a large commercial vehicle, which has more blind spots than a standard passenger vehicle.

 This infographic will help you understand a commercial driver’s limited visibility.

 Increasing safety and awareness can save lives.
 Identify not only your truck’s potential blind spots but also other vehicles’.
 Keep lane changes to a minimum.
 Check your side view mirrors at least once every 10 seconds.